SlimeVR/SlimeVR-Docs-Site/server-setup/osc-information.md

 ![img](https://user-images.githubusercontent.com/737888/154179201-ec413948-7013-494a-81fb-4b5e1129cf5f.jpg)

 Walk over to your mirror, open the non-radial menu, and press Calibrate FBT.
 Make a T-Pose, lining yourself up with the T-Pose in the mirror.
 Pull both triggers, and you've connected VRChat to SlimeVR with OSC.

+Created by Bagel#6705.
+SlimeVR OSC implementation by Erimel#7159.